 - Email 4: What we need from you.
 There are various documents and forms.
 This email has a checklist that makes it easier for clients to dig up everything they need.

 At the same time as this series, Sarah mails her clients a thank you note and a physical copy of her book.

-Then, once the book is sent (about one month in), the welcome series continues.
+Then, once the book is sent (about 1 month in), the welcome series continues.

 - Email 5: Review Miss Efficiency.
 Online reviews help Sarah get more business, so she asks clients to provide them after they’ve been onboarded.

 No matter the context, a welcome series is your opportunity to say hello.
-It’s a way to welcome each and every person—and make them an offer—automatically.
+It’s a way to welcome each person—and make them an offer—automatically.

 Imagine if Sarah had to manually go through that process for every. single.
 Client.

 Or if Grant didn’t move his pitch earlier—and made 11 THOUSAND fewer dollars a month because of it?